-Department of Transportation (DOT) Federally Regulated Urine Specimen Collection Training (Online CE Course)
+Department of Transportation (DOT) and Department of Health and Human Services (DHHS) Urine Specimen Collection Training (Online CE Course)

 Department of Transportation (DOT) regulated urine specimen collections are an important part of employment and workplace screenings.
 As a collector, you'll perform DOT urine specimen collections for drug and alcohol testing, return-to-duty testing, and more.